SpaceXpanse/Whitepaper/README.md

 # Manifesto
 ### To set the intentions

-**Long story short**: We want to make a self-sustained virtual environment by using some cutting-edge technologies, where everyone with interests in Space Exploration can develop, communicate and relax and which can be easily accessed from everywhere.
+**Long story short**: We want to make a self-sustained virtual environment by using some cutting-edge technologies, where everyone with interests in Space Exploration can communicate, develop and relax and which can be easily accessed from everywhere.

 ## SpaceXpanse /SpeX/ Environment:

-### Blockchain - ROD
+### Technology - ROD Blockchain
 Open source
 Foundation operated

-- Main currency /creation of tokens/
+- Currency and creation of tokens
 - Storage of Digital IDs and other information
-- Decentralized DNS or dDNS /from Namecoin code/
+- Decentralized DNS aka dDNS /from Namecoin code/
--
 - Storage of files by implementation of IPFS
+- Interconnection between the blockchain and third-party applications

 ### Community - deSoNet /dSN/
 Open source